 Promising Healthcare Technology Trends

-Telehealth has and continues to show promise that it will be a major contributing component to providing quality care.
-This technology trend has allowed organizations to see additional patients and increase access to care for many patient populations.
-With the use of this technology trend, it is important to educate patients on the proper use of telehealth.
+With the ongoing use of telehealth, it is important to educate patients on the proper use of telehealth tools for nurses and the overall process of telemedicine in nursing practice.
 Many organizations assume that patients understand how to access telehealth portals or that they know what to expect during the appointments.
-Skiba (2017) states with the ongoing use of healthcare technology tools to provide care, healthcare professionals should be trained on how to appropriately use these tools, and healthcare organizations should educate its patients on them as well to improve digital literacy.
-If we are able to increase patients’ digital literacy then this could increase the amount of patients willing to utilize this service and ultimately increase access to patient care.
+Skiba (2017) states that with the ongoing use of healthcare technology tools to provide care, healthcare professionals should be trained on how to appropriately use these tools, and healthcare organizations should educate their patients on them as well to improve digital health literacy.
+If we are able to increase patients’ digital health literacy, this could increase the number of patients willing to utilize this service and ultimately enhance the accessibility of patient care.

 References